janvda/docker-mdns-helper/README.md

 **github location**: https://github.com/janvda/docker-mdns-helper

+This is a fork of https://github.com/stefapi/docker-mdns-helper

-Here below the original contents of this README
+*Here below a copy of the contents of the original README.md*

 This service publishes CNAME records pointing to the local host over [multicast DNS](http://www.multicastdns.org) using the [Avahi](http://www.avahi.org/wiki/AboutAvahi)